Top 5 Free Rehab Centers In Connecticut

 Public funding often comes from Substance Abuse and Mental Health Services Administration (SAMHSA) grants.

-People with financial need can apply for an Access to Recovery Voucher (ATR) or Substance Abuse Block Grant.
+People with financial need can apply for an Access to Recovery Voucher (ATR) or for SAMHSA block grant funding through a rehab center.

 • IV drug use intervention